ethereum/ethereum-org-website/src/content/developers/docs/standards/index.md

 ### Token standards {#token-standards}

 - [ERC-20](/developers/docs/standards/tokens/erc-20/) - A standard interface for fungible (interchangeable) tokens, like voting tokens, staking tokens or virtual currencies.
-Think of it as a set of rules or functions that a newly created token in the Ethereum network must respect or follow.
 - [ERC-721](/developers/docs/standards/tokens/erc-721/) - A standard interface for non-fungible tokens, like a deed for artwork or a song.
-Things or assets that use ERC-721 will record and assign the ownership to the account numbers.
 - [ERC-777](/developers/docs/standards/tokens/erc-777/) - A token standard improving over ERC-20.
 - [ERC-1155](/developers/docs/standards/tokens/erc-1155/) - A token standard which can contain both fungible and non-fungible assets.
 - [ERC-4626](/developers/docs/standards/tokens/erc-4626/) - A tokenized vault standard designed to optimize and unify the technical parameters of yield-bearing vaults.